-IN WITNESS WHEREOF, the undersigned Secretary of the Corporation certifies that the foregoing Cohu, Inc. 1998 Stock Option Plan was duly adopted by the Board of Directors of the Corporation on January 29, 1998.
+IN WITNESS WHEREOF, the undersigned Secretary of the Corporation certifies that the foregoing Cohu, Inc. 1998 Stock Option Plan was duly adopted by the Board of Directors of the Corporation on January 29, 1998 and approved by the shareholders on May , 1998.

-/s/ JOHN H. ALLEN John H. Allen
+John H. Allen